 Welcome to the website of the Israel Society for Gender Medicine (ISRAGEM).
-We apologize that many features of this site are at this time available in Hebrew only.

 Our mission is to promote the study of gender aspects in science, research and public health.
 This is based on the insight that women may present with other medical complaints than men, may react differently on medical therapy, and cope differently with diseases.
 Therefore, the society aims to:

 1. advance the understanding of sex/gender differences by bringing together scientists and clinicians of diverse backgrounds.

 2. implement gender in the medical curriculum, prepare and allocate gender-specific learning materials, curricula and gender trainings for instructors.

 3. promote gender-specific public health issues such as information for persons, institutions and organizations in the area of gender medicine.

 4. facilitate interdisciplinary research on sex/gender differences in basic and clinical frameworks.

 5. encourage the application of new knowledge of sex/gender differences to improve health and health care.